1zgi/Lexical_Analyzer_Application/README.md

 o commented source code, where you explain what each function / method does.

-o Source code (a separate file of Python code)
+- Source code (a separate file of Python code)